Multiple Income Streams for Mom Bloggers

 How can you diversify your income as a mom entrepreneur?

-While there are certainly many ways to diversify your income (coaching, freelancing, etc.), I thought it would be most appropriate for me to discuss my top three income streams with you.
+While there are certainly many ways to diversify your income (coaching, freelancing, etc.), I thought it would be most appropriate for me to discuss my top five income streams with you.

 1. Create Passive Income with Affiliate Marketing

 Some people get immediately turned off when you start talking about affiliate marketing.

 Either they think it’s too time-consuming or they don’t really look at it as a valid business model because you’re promoting someone else’s products rather than your own.

 But the truth is that affiliate marketing for mom bloggers is a fantastic income stream!
 I know plenty of mamas making a full-time, hefty income promoting other people’s products.
 Believe-you-me, it’s as real a business model as any…with real pay.